TEN7-Archive/tractorbeam/README.md

     command: ["tractorbeam", "daily"]
 ```

-## Part of Flight Deck

-This container is part of the [Flight Deck library](https://github.com/ten7/flight-deck) of containers for Drupal local development and production workloads on Docker, Swarm and Kubernetes.

-Flight Deck is used and supported by [TEN7](https://ten7.com/).

 ## Debugging

 If you need to get verbose output from the entrypoint, set `flightdeck_debug` to `true` or `yes` in the config file.